 How Google Keywords Work.

 So, before we jump speaking about building our first campaign, I want to talk about Google keywords.
-The popular of your advertising will use keywords as the main technique for appealing customers.
+The popularity of your advertising will use keywords as the main technique for appealing customers.

 Keywords or Google keywords are called words or phrases and are used to match your ads with the terms persons are searching for.

 So, it must be noted that selecting high-quality keywords and relevant keywords for your advertising campaigns can help you to reach the customers when you want to reach them.